reviewdog/reviewdog/README.md

 It uses any output of lint tools and post them as a comment if the file and line are in diff of patches to review.

-reviewdog also supports run in local environment to filter output of lint tools by diff.
+reviewdog also supports run in local environment to filterd output of lint tools by diff.

 [design doc](https://docs.google.com/document/d/1mGOX19SSqRowWGbXieBfGPtLnM0BdTkIc9JelTiu6wA/edit?usp=sharing)